grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Threshold Tab.md

 ## Cloud Results: Thresholds

-In the the **Threshold** tab, you can visually inspect and analyze `Thresholds` in your test.
+In the **Threshold** tab, you can visually inspect and analyze `Thresholds` in your test.
 The number in the tab represents passing Thresholds / Total Thresholds so you can quickly see if something needs your attention.

 Further within this tab, you are able to: